vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 so on.
 Examples are namaskāra, vācaspati, āyuṣkāma, payaskalpa.

 c\.
-The Vedic retention of the sibilant in sentence-collocation is detailed in full in the Prātiçākhyas.
+The Vedic retention of the sibilant in sentence-collocation is detailed in full in the Prātiśākhyas.
 The chief classes of cases are: 1. the final of a preposition or its like before a verbal form; 2. of a genitive before a governing noun: as divás putráḥ, iḍás padé; 3. of an ablative before pári: as himávatas pári; 4. of other less classifiable
 cases: as dyāúṣ pitā́, tríṣ pūtvā́, yás pátiḥ, paridhíṣ pátāti, etc.

 172\.
-Before an initial sibilant—श् ç, ष् ṣ, स् s—स् s is either assimilated, becoming the same sibilant, or it is changed into visarga.
+Before an initial sibilant—श् ś, ष् ṣ, स् s—स् s is either assimilated, becoming the same sibilant, or it is changed into visarga.

 a\.
 The native grammarians are in some measure at variance (see APr. ii.